stoprefresh/JPACRUDProject/README.md

 ## Detailed description

 The Project is broken into two file structures.
-One entireley set as a Java/Gradle framework, while the other ustilizes Spring for resource management and display pages.
+One entireley set as a Java/Gradle framework, while the other utilizes Spring for resource management and display pages.
 The logic for each of the pages is run through Controllers which set and pass data from the JSP pages to the Java logic portion of the code.
+Spring allows for the remote access of the Entity that is used throughout.

 ## Usage